-(1) Comprising land parcels for which we had obtained land use rights but not yet obtained construction work commencement permits and land parcels for which we had not obtained land use rights but had entered into land grant contracts.
+(1) Comprising land parcels for which (i) we had obtained land use rights but not yet obtained construction work commencement permits, and (ii) we had not obtained land use rights but had entered into land grant contracts.

 (2) Including the project developed by our associated company.